isaccanedo/tracked-queue/README.md

 ## Performance

-The "dummy app" includes two performance demos, which you can see by running `ember serve` and navigating to `http://localhost:4200`:
+O "aplicativo fictício" inclui duas demonstrações de desempenho, que você pode ver executando `ember serve` e navegando até `http://localhost:4200`:

 - A render performance demo showing that the queue implementation itself is never the bottleneck for performance; the cost of rendering DOM elements is.